The Blackbaud Institute Index – Canada

 For more Canadian insight: 50 fascinating stats about Canadian Charities.

 For more on these trends and additional insights, check out the Blackbaud Institute's annual Charitable Giving Report.

 Benchmarking: The Insight Track to Success

-Listen to your data to transform your organisation’s strategy.
-The Blackbaud Institute Index and Charitable Giving Report keep you aware of the trends, and now this guide offers practical strategies for using these resources to introduce benchmarking across your organisation.
+Listen to your data to transform your organization’s strategy.
+The Blackbaud Institute Index and Charitable Giving Report keep you aware of the trends, and now this guide offers practical strategies for using these resources to introduce benchmarking across your organization.
 Click below to download the free guide, no email required!